I don't know if I will even be able to get thru this blog. Just starting it has my hands shaking and the tears pouring down my round cheeks.

 On the 21st, Nana (my Mum's Mum) had her foot partially amputated.
 She had been in the hospital for 2 weeks prior with some serious issues and had already had two toe amputations during the two weeks.
 Mum was at the hospital all day.

 On the 22nd, Mum spent the whole day with Nana at the hospital again.
 Nana kept telling my Mum to go home and spend some time with her husband.
-She had been at the hospital at least 6 hours every day that Nana was in.
+She had been at the hospital at least 6 hours every day that Nana was in there.

 Mum got home later and my Dad had made her dinner.
 They ate and watched Boston Legal on the Tivo.
 She got up when it ended and went into the bathroom to start getting ready for bed.
 She was in the bathroom 20 minutes when he dogs started barking.
 She was agitated that my Dad wasn't quieting them.
 She walked around the corner yelling, "Thomas!
 Shut the dogs up!" and saw him laying in an odd place on the floor.
-She thought he was playing a game with the dog, so she walked over and smacked him.
+She thought he was playing one of the dog's favourite games, so she walked over and smacked him.
 He was ice cold.

 While the paramedics were on their way, the 911 operator walked her through CPR.
 As soon as the paramedics arrived and started working on him, she phoned me.
 I had NO idea what she was saying... it was 11:13pm and I had already fallen asleep.
-I just KNEW that I had to get there.
+I just KNEW that I had to get there and in my heart I knew why.
 I drove a mere 80 mph to her house and saw as they were lifting him into the back of the ambulance.
 There was no urgency.
 There was no rush.
 I knew he was gone.

 Andy wouldn't answer his phone so I called Jessica.
 She woke him.
-He called me as I was walking into Mum's door pissed off at me.
+He called me as I was walking into Mum's- he was pissed off at me.

 "What the f- is going on."